 When you act as your own lawyer, you are held to the same standards that an attorney would be held to.
 This means you need to collect and present evidence, meet court deadlines, prepare documents, and pursue other avenues without any help.
 Other non-lawyers cannot legally represent you, so without a lawyer, there is no one to act as a buffer between you and the aggressive legal teams that insurance companies employ.

 It is important to understand that when there are injures in a car crash, these cases often do not start and end with an insurance claim, but they instead progress to a lawsuit.
 Insurance claims for car accidents do not pay damages for pain and suffering, so many victims need to file their case as a lawsuit to get the compensation they truly deserve.
-That means escalating to a full-fledged trial in many cases, something that most non-lawyers are not experienced with.
+That means escalating to a full-fledged trial in many cases, something that most non-lawyers are not experienced with and therefore need help knowing how to file a car accident lawsuit in Maryland.

 Benefits of Hiring a Car Accident Injury Attorney in Maryland